Mythos (video game): Hanbitsoft (mid-2008-2014)

 On 19 October 2011, Frogster announced they would discontinue the game in Europe.
 Those servers officially closed 27 October 2011.

 On 2 February 2012, T3 launched the open beta test for Mythos Global.
 Mythos Global was operated for less than two years; the servers were shut down 22 January 2014.

+Single Player Release (2022)

+Hanbitsoft released Mythos on Steam on September 29, 2022.
+This version is a single-player RPG, marking a return for the game after its previous iterations as an MMO.

+The Steam version of Mythos has not been completely translated, leaving many instances of in-game text, including daily quests, interface language, and skill descriptions for the Storm Hunter class in Korean.
+Most of the social systems have had their functions removed.